JulianBender/test_git_kurs/pasta/potatoes.md

 What if, instead of pasta, you would cook potatoes???
+And eat them